LLNL/weave_docs/docs/tutorials/Public/pyranda_rayleigh_taylor/README.md

 ### Simulation and surrogate model visualization

-The plot step of the workflow allows us to see how the inputs for the simulation were
+The plot step of the workflow allows us to see how the inputs for the simulation were generated with Trata.

 It also generates a plot that gives us an idea of the mixing width over time for all simulations.